 For some, a FERP internship is a hands-on dive into their chosen field, while for others it’s a weekly opportunity to do something entirely different while making friends and immersing themselves in the natural beauty of this unique campus resource.

-Gustavo Nome, a third-year ecology and evolutionary biology student, has worked at the FERP for all nine quarters so far and leads a field crew there once a week.
+Gustavo Nome, a fourth-year ecology and evolutionary biology student, has worked at the FERP for nine quarters so far and leads a field crew there once a week.
 “I just immediately fell in love with it,” he says.
 “I couldn’t believe I was getting to do real fieldwork in my first quarter of college, and meeting so many amazing people.”

 “We get to know each other pretty well, and we have a great time,” explains Nome.
 “And it’s absolutely gorgeous.
 There are huge redwoods, gnarled old oaks, a creek running through a ravine, wildflowers — all right on campus.
 There’s really no other experience like it.”